faljabri09-blip/faljabri09-blip/README.md

 Currently, I work at Codeline Company as an Assistant Instructor, where I support trainees and contribute to building practical technical skills.

-I enjoy expanding my knowledge in Web Development and Software Engineering
+I enjoy expanding my knowledge in Web Development and Software Engineering.

 🌱 Currently improving my skills in: